ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

   $ cd ska-skampi

-Since you will want to push your changes later care must be taken not to use the default branch.
+Since you will want to push your changes later, care must be taken not to use the default branch.
 A branch should be created using your JIRA ticket ID and a checkout made into that branch.
 Supposing your Jira ticket is ST-1050:

 .. code:: bash